alastria/alastria-node-besu/README.md

 ## Permissioning new node

-Please, send the following information in order to get the permission for joining the network:
+Please, open an issue in this repository and provide the following information in order to get the permission for joining the network:

+* The exact Node Name provided in this [electronic form](https://portal.r2docuo.com/alastria/forms/noderequest).
-* Get your public IP, for example, with `curl ifconfig.me`.
+* The public IP for your node.
+Get your public IP, for example, with `curl ifconfig.me`.
 Remember that the hosting should be in _Eurozone_.
-* Get your hosting provider, in case you use one.
+* The hosting provider for your node, in case you use one.
 Otherwise, use `SelfHosting`.
-* Keep in mind your system configuration: number of cores, memory and harddisk reserved for the node.
+* The system configuration: number of cores, memory and harddisk reserved for the node.
 * Enode direction.
 You can find it in `/data/alastria-node-besu/keys/nodeAddress` file, or using `curl -X POST --data '{"jsonrpc":"2.0","method":"admin_nodeInfo","params":[],"id":1}' http://127.0.0.1:8545`.

 ## Help! :fire_extinguisher: